jacgonisa/ChIPing/README.md

      > * `/kegg_images/`: directory with the biochemical pathways in .png and .xml format generated with [`pathview`](https://bioconductor.org/packages/release/bioc/html/pathview.html).
 Toolset for pathway-based data integration and visualization.
 It maps and renders user data on relevant pathway graphs.

-## 7. Case study
+## 6. Case study

-As an example, a case of study is PRR5, which acts as a transcripcional repressor in Arabidopsis thaliana, more specifically as a regulating factor of the circadian clock expression.
-The circadian clock of plants regulates a wide range of processes, including different processes regulated by cell cycle; sucj as hypocotyle elongation before sunrise, or cold-stress response proteins.
-In this way, PRR5 allows the expression of different genes in different day moments, by the regulation of plants circadian clock.
+We studied a transcription factor known as PRR5 with this repository.
+PRR5 acts as a transcripcional repressor in *Arabidopsis thaliana*, more specifically as a regulating factor of the circadian clock expression.
+The circadian clock of plants regulates a wide range of processes, such as hypocotyle elongation before sunrise or cold-stress response.
+Therefore, PRR5 allows the expression of different genes in throughout the day, by regulating plants' circadian clock.

-In the present study, a ChIP-seq analysis to study th main proteins of the PRR family target genes is carried out.
+In our previous study, we performed ChIP-seq analysis to get further insight of how PRR5 acts.

-The samples to process are a chip and a control sample (input), with two replics, with reads for the chromosome 1 of Arabidopsis thaliana.
-The chromosome 1 FASTA file (genome.fa), and the chromosome 1 GTF file (annotation.gtf), reference genome and annotation, respectively, are also given.
+The experimental design consists of two biological replicates (samples), each one with a ChIP and a control (input).
+Reads belong to the chromosome 1 of *Arabidopsis thaliana*.
+The chromosome 1 FASTA file (genome.fa) along its annotation file (annotation.gtf) are found within `my_test` folder.

-Before sample processing (sample_proc.sh), it is necessary to generate a workspace and to build an index.
-After that, the firt step of the sampke processing is the sample processing control.
-The result of this analysis can be found in the html of the quality control of the different samples (fastqc.html).
-This outputs show: basic statistics, per base sequence quality, per base quality scores, per sequence GC content, etc. For both samples, a green check mark appears in all sections, so the quality analysis results are good.
+Before sample processing, it is necessary to generate a workspace and build an index (starting with **chipipe.sh**).
+After that, the firt step of the sample processing is the processing control.
+The result of this analysis can be found in the .html of the quality control of the different samples (`fastqc.html`).
+This output show basic statistics, per base sequence quality, per base quality scores, per sequence GC content, and so on.
+For both samples, a green check mark appears in all sections, so the quality analysis was successful.

-Once verified the quality control is good, the reads mapping is done.
-Bowtie2 is used as a genome aligner, with the advantage that it can achieve fast alignment of millions of reads.
+Once verified the quality of the samples, reads are mapped to the reference genome is done (**sample_proc.sh**).
+Mapping is successful.

-Peak calling (peak_call.sh), the next step in our workflow, is a computational method used to identify areas in the genome that have been enriched with aligned reads as a consequence of performing a ChIP-sequencing experiment.
-MACS2 peak calling algorithm was used.
-The output of the total result of the peak calling is at merged_2.narrowPeak.
-The total number of peaks contained in this file is 902.
-The number of peaks of each replic is the same as the total, because as an example, replic 1 and replic 2 are identic.
+Peak calling, the next step in our workflow, is a computational method used to identify chromatin regions that have been enriched with aligned reads as a consequence of PRR5 binding ([`Principles of ChIP-seq`](https://www.illumina.com/techniques/sequencing/dna-sequencing/chip-seq.html#:~:text=ChIP%2DSeq%20identifies%20the%20binding,exonuclease%20to%20trim%20unbound%20oligonucleotides).

+The output of the peak calling is `merged_2.narrowPeak`.
+After merging (**peak_call.sh**), the total number of peaks is 902.
+The number of peaks of each replic is the same as the total, in this example, replicates 1 and 2 are identical.
+This means that PRR5 binds to chromatin in 902 loci in chromosome 1.

-Then, using the toolbox HOMER, 223 known binding motifs were identified as PRR5 binding motifs (knownResults.html), in addition to 7 PRR5 binding motifs found de novo (homerResults.html).
+TFs bind to specific DNA sequences (motifs).
+In few words, there are TF-associated sequences in the genome.
+Their analysis is useful to predict the binding of TFs and, consequently, regulatory effects.
+Aiming at this, we identified 223 known PRR5 binding motifs (`knownResults.html`).
+Additionally, 7 PRR5 binding motifs were found de novo (`homerResults.html`).

+The final step was submitting the peaks' positions to an R script (**chip_bash**) that gave valuable info about where peaks are located along the genomic regions (promoters, intergenic, etc.) and a list of genes which might be putatively regulated by PRR5 (`regulome.txt`).
+However, we will not get the full potential of our ChIP-seq data unless we merge our Regulome and Differentially Expressed Genes data (RNA-seq), what would accurately tell which genes are truly regulated by PRR5 and how (up/down- regulation).

-Finally, a R script (chip_bash.R) was realized.
-The purpose of this script was to carry out the enrichment of the GO and kegg terms.
-The GO terms file (go_trms.tsv) confirmed that PRR5 is involved in different processes related with the plants circadian clock like: the response to light stimulus, cold aclimatation or response to cold.
-The kegg terms file (kegg_terms.tsv) indicates that is involved i plant hormone signal transduction, MAPK signaling pathway of the plan and photosyntesis.
+The GO terms file (`go_trms.tsv`) confirmed that PRR5 is involved in different processes related to plants circadian's clock.
+Among them, the response to light stimulus and cold aclimatation are highlighted.
+The KEGG terms file (`kegg_terms.tsv`) links PRR5 and plant hormone signal transduction, MAPK signaling pathway and plant photosyntesis.

-With all this information, it becomes clear that PRR5 regulates different genes that participate in processes related to the circadian clock, like flowering, hypocotyl elongation, and even mediating cold-stress response.
+Taken all this together, it falls into place that PRR5 is a main regulator of the circadian clock.